nirui/imagemarker.js/README.md

 imagemarker.js
 ================================================================================
-A more intuitive tool for adding annotates to the image
+An intuitive tool for adding annotates to the image

 Install
 --------------------------------------------------------------------------------